-This research was supported by two grants from the National Institutes of Health HD34957 62-5169 and DA12831 62-6457.
-Portions of this paper were presented at the 2000 Annual Meeting of the International Social Networks Analysis, Vancouver, BC, and the 2001 annual meeting of the methodology section of the American Sociological Association, University of Minnesota, Minneapolis MN.
+This research was supported by NIH grants HD34957 and DA12831.
+Portions of this paper were presented at the 2000 IUSSP Conference on Partnership Networks and the Spread of HIV and Other Infections, Chiang Mai, Thailand; the 2000 Annual Meeting of the International Network for Social Network Analysis, Vancouver, BC; and the 2001 annual meeting of the methodology section of the American Sociological Association, Minneapolis, MN.

-Correspondence concerning this article should be addressed to Laura M. Koehly, Department of Psychology, Texas A&M University, College Station, TX 77843-4235. email: koehlyl@tamu.edu.
-FIGURE 1
+Correspondence concerning this article should be addressed to Laura M. Koehly, Department of Psychology, Texas A&M University, College Station, TX 77843-4235. e-mail: koehlyl@tamu.edu.